barumau/pandunia/eng/eng-pandunia.md

 battery - batri
 bay (gulf) - baya
 be - si
-be about (discuss as a subject) - fa tema
 be beside (accompany) - a late
 be born - be gene
 be bothered by (bother to, take the trouble to) - be turbe